Telerik: Open-Source software products

 For most of its products, Telerik takes a proprietary approach to its development process.
 However, it also has several products that are free and open source: NativeScript, Kendo UI Core, Data Access, Just Decompile and the “Sitefinity Project Feather” Initiative.

+Federal hacking incident

+In 2023, it was reported that threat actors had exploited a vulnerability in the Telerik UI for ASP.NET AJAX in a US federal agency's web server.
+The vulnerability allowed the actors to remotely execute code on specific builds of the UI.
+The security flaw (CVE-2019-18935) was first disclosed in December 2019, and the activity was determined to have happened between November 2022 and January 2023.